huangsam/ultimate-python/CONTRIBUTING.md

 - Links to GitHub repositories should have at least 1k stars
 - Links to Python documentation must be valuable to newcomers and professionals

-## Standalone modules
+## Python modules

-Standalone modules act as lessons or notes of how to leverage core Python.
+Standalone modules are lessons which act as building blocks that help newcomers and professionals develop an intuition for core Python.
+The modules tend to avoid physical I/O operations as they may be run in a constrained / restricted resource such as a browser.

 ### Standard block